Tolly Mashamaite

-Nkholo Victor "Tolly" Mashamaite (born 1975/1976) is a South African politician who has represented the African National Congress (ANC) in the Limpopo Provincial Legislature since 2018.
-He formerly served as Chairperson of Committees in the legislature from May 2019 until August 2021, when he was charged with corruption and stepped aside.
-He served on the Provincial Executive Committee of the ANC's Limpopo branch from 2018 to 2022.
+Nkholo Victor "Tolly" Mashamaite (born 12 September 1976) is a South African politician from Limpopo.
+He represented the African National Congress (ANC) in the Limpopo Provincial Legislature between August 2018 and May 2024.
+He served on the ANC Provincial Executive Committee in Limpopo from 2018 to 2022.

+Mashamaite served as the provincial legislature's Chairperson of Committees from May 2019 until August 2021, when he was charged with corruption and stepped aside.
+In 2023 he was additionally charged with murder in a related political assassination case.

+Early life

+Mashamaite was born on 12 September 1976.

-ANC Waterberg Secretary
+ANC Waterberg Secretary: 2013–2018

-Mashamaite was born in 1975 or 1976.
-He was formerly the Regional Secretary of the ANC's Waterberg regional branch, a position to which he was elected in December 2013.
+In December 2013, Mashamaite was elected as the Regional Secretary of the ANC's Waterberg regional branch.
 While he was in that office, in early October 2016, he was arrested and charged in the Mokopane Regional Court; the National Prosecuting Authority alleged that he had raped a woman at a hotel in Mokopone and had subsequently attempted to bribe her R400 to keep quiet about the incident.
 He was released on R1,000 bail but, at the strong recommendation of the ANC's national leadership and Tripartite Alliance partners, the Limpopo ANC suspended him from his party office.
 His suspension led to hostility between opposing factions of the party and the ANCs regional offices were ultimately closed indefinitely after a violent confrontation.
 On 5 December 2016, he was acquitted of the charges against him and was reinstated as ANC Regional Secretary.

 In June 2018, Mashamaite was elected to a four-year term as a member of the Provincial Executive Committee of the Limpopo ANC.
 The following month, he was succeeded as Regional Secretary by Jacob Moabelo.